-Table 9.13 identifies each of the connector junctions inside the connector junction box and provides notes for each connection.
+The table below identifies each of the connector junctions inside the connector junction box and provides notes for each connection.
 Also shown is the optional 80m Dipole (J6) wiring-if you do not have the 80m Dipole, DISREGARD the J6 plug.